 - As the Allahabad High Court pointed out, peaceful protesters cannot be shot or raped by the police under the guise of carrying out their responsibilities.
 The problem of redressal of people’s grievances cannot be solved by high powered bodies like Lokpal and Lokayuktas situated at capital headquarters away from the public.

 - The citizens’ grievances mostly concern the ‘cutting edge’ of administration mostly at district level and below the point of contact between the citizen and the administration.

 - The remedy lies in decentralisation of administration to make it accountable to the people.
 The second remedy is the organization of various interests of consumers or of various functional groups to look after their own particular interests.

-- The farmer’s lobby, chambers of commerce, the labour organisations and consumers organisations are examples of such organisations.
+- The farmer’s lobby, chambers of commerce, the labor organisations and consumers organizations are examples of such organisations.
 The organization of government servants, teachers, students, etc. do compel the government to agree to their demands.
 As a result, the unorganised people suffer and their grievances mostly remain unsolved.

 Lokayukta Bill, 2011